Oscillations in the Tsallis income distribution: Introduction

 In this work we have analyzed this periodic oscillation through the alternative approach of allowing the Tsallis parameter to become complex, as suggested by Ref.\ \cite{ww}.
-Under this methodology the $q$-parameter discloses such periodic behavior in the income distribution curves, allowing us to defined periodic elements that are ordinary in physics, like the amplitude and angular frequency.
+Under this methodology the $q$-parameter discloses such periodic behavior in the income distribution curves, allowing us to define periodic elements that are ordinary in physics, like the amplitude and angular frequency.
+Such methodology is exemplified by a numerical example where the original empirically obtained CCDF of Brazil for the year 2011 is recovered once our approach is applied to the results.

 This paper is organized as follows.
 Sect.\ 2 presents the Tsallis functions and some of their properties required in our analysis.
 Sect.\ 3 presents and discusses the complexification process and its influence in the analysis of the individual income distribution.
-Sect.\ 4 presents our conclusions.
+Sect.\ 4 presents a numerical example of the procedure developed here, and Sect.\ 5 ends the paper with our conclusions.